LucasRonzellaAmado/LucasRonzellaAmado/README.md

 - 📫 How to reach me ...

 <!---
-LucasRonzellaAmado/LucasRonzellaAmado is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+LucasRonzellaAmado/LucasRonzellaAmado is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.- estou interes em  aprender sobre programção e tecnologia
 You can click the Preview link to take a look at your changes.
 --->